Erotic lactation: Motivations

-In heterosexual couples, erotic lactation is sometimes seen as a kink.
-Men in such relationships can become sexually aroused by seeing a woman lactate, having sex with a lactating woman or sucking on her breasts.
+Erotic lactation is sometimes seen as a kink.
+Those who partake in it can become sexually aroused by seeing a person lactate, having sex with a lactating person or sucking on their breasts.

 Social implications

 The breasts have two main roles in human society: nutritive and sexual.
 Breastfeeding in general is considered by some to be a mild form of exhibitionism, especially in Western societies (see breastfeeding in public).
-Breastfeeding mothers have faced legal ramifications for nursing their children into toddler-hood or in public, or for photographing themselves while nursing.
+Breastfeeding parents have faced legal ramifications for nursing their children into toddler-hood or in public, or for photographing themselves while nursing.

 Researcher Nikki Sullivan, in her book A Critical Introduction to Queer Theory, calls erotic lactation a manifestation of "Queer."
 She defines Queer as an ideology; that is, as a "sort of vague and indefinable set of practices and (political) positions that has the potential to challenge normative knowledges and identities."
 Drawing on a statement of David Halperin, she continues "since queer is a positionality rather than an identity in the humanist sense, it is not restricted to gays and lesbians but can be taken up by anyone who feels marginalized as a result of their sexual practices."
-The hetero-normative profile of breastfeeding assumes certain norms:
+The heteronormative profile of breastfeeding assumes certain norms: